omoju/omoju.github.io/demo.md

 <figure>
   <img src="{{ site.url }}/images/taxonomic_classification/hc_5.png" style="width: 450px;">
 </figure>
 With the training sets done, I vectorized them using a mean embedding vectorizer.

-For each category, I created an AdaBoost binary classifier.
-I chose to use the AdaBoost after I experimented with several classifiers like LinearSVM and Decision Trees.
-I first selected Decision Tree since it outperformed the LinearSVM for this problem.
-However, I quickly realized my aim was to get predicted probabilities as output for the class instead of simple binary output which the Decision Tree gave.
+For each category, I created a Random Forest binary classifier.
+I chose to use Random Forest after I experimented with several classifiers like LinearSVM and Decision Trees, and AdaBoost.
+Based on the performance of the base classifiers, I first selected the Decision Tree classifier since it outperformed the LinearSVM for this problem.

+However, I quickly realized my aim was to get predicted probabilities as output for the categories instead of simple binary output which the Decision Tree gave.
 For that reason, I switched to AdaBoost, which is a *boosted* decision tree.
+Even though the performance of the AdaBoost classifier on my success metric was good, I decided against it because of the extremely long training time.
+For that reason, I finally settled on the Random Forest classifier which gave both good results on the performance metric as well as ran in a tenth of the time after I choose the parallelizing option and ran it with the four cores available on my laptop.

-I train each classifier using a k=5 kfold cross-validation scheme.
+I trained each classifier using a k=5 k-fold cross-validation scheme.
 I fitted the resulting classifier and retrieved the predicted probability for each data point in the dataset, which resulted in *k* vectors for *k* categories.

 ### Engineered Features
 In addition to the text-based labels, I also wanted to leverage some insight I got into the data to engineer some features.
 After some preliminary data exploration, I noticed a  trend; certain types items only occurred at certain levels in the tree.
 This insight resulted in selecting the tree depth for each item as an additional feature.